learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Technical_Documents/Intro_to_rfcs.md

 ## **Conclusion**

-- RFCs can be an effective tool to enhance collaboration, decision-making and better software
+- RFCs can be an effective tool to enhance collaboration, decision-making and software quality
 - However, if adopted in the wrong environment or not tailored properly to a team, it can decrease productivity and add unnecessarily to people’s workload
 - To read more about common pitfalls and the best way to utilize RFCs, the two articles linked at the top of this page are great sources.